 - Offer high-quality materials to partner institutions.

-The projects were prepared by Prof. Célia Regina Ramos Siqueira, a biologist, and the technical review was made by Prof. Dr. Carmita Helena Najjar Abdo, General Coordinator of the ProSex – Projeto Sexualidade (Sexuality Project) from Institute of Psychiatry from Faculdade de Medicina da USP.
+The projects were prepared by Célia Regina Ramos Siqueira, a biologist, and the technical review was made by Carmita Helena Najjar Abdo, M.D. and Professor, General Coordinator of the ProSex – Projeto Sexualidade (Sexuality Project) from Institute of Psychiatry from Faculdade de Medicina da USP.